 There is also a twice-daily feeding when food is put out on the feeding platform.
 Many of the animals don’t need to come to feed as they are sufficiently rehabilitated to be able to forage for their own food in the jungle, but again the younger animals will usually congregate, making it the ideal time to visit.

-Also in Sepilok you find the Sun-Bear Sanctuary which has only recently opened but which is now home to a number of rescued bears.
+Also in Sepilok you find the Sun-Bear Sanctuary which is home to a number of rescued bears.
 You will also be able to visit the Rainforest Discovery Centre where you can follow quiet trails through a large park area to the canopy walkways.
 Here you get the most lovely views over the surrounding landscape and can watch the many exotic birds darting through the forest.

 Sandakan lies on the east coast of Borneo and is the starting point for a visit to the Kinabatangan River, Sepilok and Turtle Island.
 However, the city itself is also worth a visit.
 There are a number of attractive colonial buildings and a beautiful hilltop Buddhist temple complete with brightly coloured lanterns and golden Buddhas.
 There is also a fascinating WW2 memorial park with a superb small museum that describes the horrors of the forced marches that took place during the Japanese occupation.
 This is of course quite harrowing but is very interesting for older children.
 Another favourite spot is Sim Sim Village, an area on the outskirts of town where all houses are built on stilts over the sea and connected by walkways.

 If you are spending the night in Sandakan perhaps take a firefly cruise, which takes you to an island just off shore.
 You will have afternoon tea with the village headman before taking a boat ride through the mangroves at sunset, when hundreds of fireflies flit across the river.